Murders in Space

-Murders in Space (Meutres dans l'espace) is a 1990 video game developed by Hitech Productions and published in Europe by Infogrames for MS-DOS, Amiga and Atari ST personal computers.
-The game is an adventure game in which the player navigates a space station to investigate and identify a murderer in the course of 24 in-game hours.
+Murders in Space (Meutres dans l'espace) is an adventure video game developed by Hitech Productions and published in 1990 in Europe by Infogrames for MS-DOS, Amiga, and Atari ST. The player navigates a space station to investigate and identify a murderer in the course of 24 in-game hours.
 The game was designed by French developer Bertrand Brocard, and was the last of five games in the Murders series of detective titles by the developer.
 Upon release, Murders in Space received average reviews, with critics praising the visual presentation and design, although some critics expressed that the game was too challenging and featured linear gameplay.
 In 2020, Ziggurat Interactive republished the game for Windows.

 Gameplay

 Players navigate a space station to interact with characters and locate clues.

 Murders in Space is an adventure game in which players are tasked to identify all the secrets of the inhabitants of the Pegasus space station, and leave the space station within a time limit.
 The game is played within 24 in-game hours that progress events on the station, including changes to the position of the characters, who undertake routines and jobs across the station.
 These events create obstacles to progress; characters are not always available at all times, and over time, crew members will be murdered.
 Every in-game hour, the player will be transported back to the centre of the station, requiring them to explore the area to see what changes have occurred.
 At any time in the game, players fill in a questionnaire, with the questions providing prompts for the player to search for clues, and the answers serving as the method to complete the game.

 The game is controlled using the mouse to move the character and to point-and-click to examine or interact with characters or objects on the station.
 By clicking on an onscreen image of the player character, players can access 'thought mode', which provides an explanation of examined items, and 'speech mode', which provides topics the player can use to speak to other characters.
 There are several interactive items of machinery on the station that feature minigames, including a telescope, manipulating arm, cryogenic machine and Manned Maneuvering Unit that allows the player to go outside the station.